jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ### Motivation

 Transport behaviour would have a possibility of impacting how much downtime or sleep can be had in the communication system, either on the end systems or routers or other equipment in between.
 The savings can be significant, at least in wireless systems.

+Improvements through transport behaviour are only useful if the involved systems have power proportionality.

 ### Analysis